High School Summer Internship Program in Research

 - The student does not need previous lab experience.

 - It would be beneficial if the student has viewed our website to see the type of research activity taking place here.
-We try to match their primary research interest with the appropriate mentor.
+We try to match their research interests with an appropriate mentor.